cmci/HTManalysisCourse/CentreCourseProtocol.md

   - Aliaksandr will be partially appearing to assist you.
 He has been coding image analysis tools in Matlab, but knows ImageJ/Fiji pretty well and coding in Jython.

 - Acknowledgements
-  - Thanks to Fatima Verissimo, Faba Neumann, Rainer Pepperkok and Jean-Karim Hériché for providing data, hsaring their experiences and giving advices on these data.
+  - Thanks to Fatima Verissimo, Faba Neumann, Rainer Pepperkok and Jean-Karim Hériché for providing data, sharing their experiences and giving advices on these data.
   - Thanks to Bernd Klaus, Matt Rogon and Aidan Budd (the course team) for ther effort in starting up this course and working together.

 ##Course Outline